SupremeEagle/No_More_Fail-NMF/README.md

 Or maybe just want to improve faster.
 NMF is right here, nothing can stop you now :3

-This program is in developpement, for any issues or imformations send a message in discord (SupremeEagle#1551), or directly form Osu!
+This program is in developpement, for any issues or informations send a message in discord (SupremeEagle#1551), or directly form Osu!
 (TheSupremeEagle/rank ~=35000)

 # How to use ?
   - Download the NMF.zip file